ISU-DMC/dmc2018/users/EugeneHao/DMC_test.md

 Besides we can also find that different category has different discount.
 The category 7, 16, 24, 33 have big discount where 16, 24, 33 belong to
 mainCategory 15 and 7 belongs to mainCategory 1.
 Category 2, 10, 18, 36,
-37 have small discount where 10, 18, 36, 37 belong to mainCategory 15
+37 have small discount where 10, 18, 36, 37 belong to mainCategory 9
-and 2 belongs to mainCategory 1.
+and 37 and 2 belongs to mainCategory 1.

     table(items$category,items$mainCategory) %>% pander